Rebranding @ Babbel - Redesign Phase 2

 Context

-Babbel is a leading language-learning platform that allows users to pick a language to learn among 14 options.
-During 2023, the company focused on two big tasks more directly connected to the product: improving content organization, and executing a rebranding
+Babbel is a leading language-learning platform that allows users to learn a language among 14 options.
+During 2023, the company focused on two big tasks more directly connected to the product: improving content organization and information architecture, and executing a rebranding.
+My team was directly responsible for the first task, and one of key teams involved in the implementation of the second, as we owned the most prominent features: Hometab and the Learning Plan.

 The team was composed by:

-• Me, as the only product designer;
+- Me, as the only product designer;

-• A PM;
+- A PM;

-• An Engineering manager; and
+- An Engineering manager; and

-• 8 devs (iOS, Android, Front-end and Back-end).
+- 8 devs (iOS, Android, Front-end and Back-end).

 My contribution assured that designs could be handed over in time for implementation and also generated proper alignment with the many teams involved.